 Government schemes for first time buyers

-There are a range of government schemes available to help first time buyers get on the property ladder, including the Shared Ownership and Help to Buy Equity Loan schemes.
+There are a range of government schemes available to help first time buyers get on the property ladder, including the mortgage guarantee scheme, Help to Buy Equity Loan schemes and Shared Ownership.

 In this section, we will look at how the various Government schemes for first time buyers work, and explain who is eligible to apply.